Interactive Research Summary

 An overview of the framework's four interconnected domains: mathematical foundations, route-dependent windows, structural access barriers, and prevention architecture.

-Mind Map: HIV PEP Timing and Prevention Windows
+Mind Map: HIV PEP Prevention Windows — Mathematical Framework, Route-Dependent Compression, Structural Barriers, Prevention Implications

 The HIV Prevention Clock